shanegibbs/dragon-gen/docs/character.md

 - **Preferred traits** (when other dragon has > 60): +10 compatibility
 - **Disliked traits** (when other dragon has > 60): -15 compatibility

+### Value Alignment
+- Dragons with aligned values have higher compatibility
+- **Value alignment** contributes 30% to overall compatibility score
+- Complementary values (e.g., both high Honor, both high Community) increase alignment
+- Conflicting values (e.g., high Freedom vs high Community) decrease alignment

 ## How Interactions Work

+### Value-Based Interactions

+When dragons share high values, special interactions can occur:

+- **High Honor (both > 70)**: "They make a solemn promise together - their shared honor creates a bond" (+10-15 opinion)
+- **High Community (both > 70)**: "They work together for the clan's benefit - their shared values strengthen their bond" (+8-12 opinion)
+- **High Harmony (both > 70)**: "They seek peaceful resolution to a disagreement - their shared value for harmony prevails" (+6-9 opinion)
+- **High Wisdom (both > 70)**: "They engage in deep philosophical discussion - their shared wisdom creates understanding" (+7-10 opinion)

+Value conflicts can also create specific interactions:

+- **Freedom vs Community**: "They disagree on priorities - individual freedom vs collective good" (-5 opinion)
+- **Tradition vs Growth**: "They debate the value of tradition versus progress" (-4 opinion)
+- **Power vs Harmony**: "They clash over approaches - one seeks influence, the other seeks peace" (-6 opinion)

 ### Compatibility Ranges